GPT-do-dah/Replit-Container/README.md

 The original code for `replit-3B-inference` is licensed under the MIT license.
 Please refer to the [LICENSE](https://github.com/abacaj/replit-3B-inference/blob/main/LICENSE) file in the original repository for more details.

+---

+## Changelog

+### Version 2.0 - 6-29-23

+- Added a build argument `REPO_URL` to the Dockerfile.
+This allows users to specify a different Git repository URL or a local filesystem path to a modified `replit-3B-inference` project when building the Docker image.
+If not provided, the `REPO_URL` defaults to the original `replit-3B-inference` repository.

+- Updated the "Build the Docker image" instructions in the README to include how to use the `REPO_URL` build argument.

+### Version 1.0 - 6-27-23

+- Initial Dockerfile.
+Used Python 3.10 as the base image.
+Cloned the `replit-3B-inference` repository, installed dependencies, downloaded the quantized model weights, and ran the inference script when the Docker container is started.

 (Original README Below)

 ---